chanwooyang/Udacity-SDCND-T2/T2-P1-ExtendedKalmanFilter/README.md

 ## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
+1. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+2. Compile: `cmake .. && make`
-   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
-4. Run it: `./ExtendedKF `
+3. Run it: `./ExtendedKF `

 ## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:
+Editor configuration files were purposfully kept out of this repo in order to keep it as simple and environment agnostic as possible.
+However, it is recommended using the following settings:

 * indent using spaces